 Knowing when and how to attribute credit and give praise is important and more than just shouting out 'good work!' at an all-hands meeting.

 This starts with keeping tabs on what work your employees are doing.
-While you don't need to chart how they spend their every waking minute, know what projects they are on, who they work with, extra initiatives they take and where they spend their time.
+While you don't need to chart how they spend their every waking minute, a good leader knows what projects their reports are on, who they work with, extra initiatives they take and where they spend their time.
 This can come from a variety of places, from 1:1 meetings to project management software.

 Then, it's time to make sure employees feel seen and appreciated for their work.
 The key here is understanding who prefers private praise and who prefers public praise.
-Knowing your employees and their preferences are important and ensures that your employees feel comfortable.
+Knowing your employees and their preferences are important and ensures that they feel comfortable.